Kong/go-pdk/README.md

 ./scripts/update-protoc-gen.sh
 ```

-To check if the `server/kong_plugin_protocol/pluginsocket.pb.go` is up-to-date you can run
+To check if the `server/kong_plugin_protocol/pluginsocket.pb.go` is up-to-date you can run:

 ```shell
 ./scripts/verify-protoc-gen.sh